heike/x3ptools/README.md

 #### Editing masks

 Masks are raster images.
 Any change to the raster manifests as a change in the surface color of the corresponding scan.
-We suggest to make use of functionality in the `magick` package to manipulate masks.
+We suggest using the `magick` package to manipulate masks.

 Additionally, vertical and horizontal lines can be added in the masks using the commands `x3p_add_vline` and `x3p_add_hline`: